szist/code-reviews/README.md

 > A code review is the process of examining written code with the purpose of highlighting mistakes in order to learn from them.

 My definition:
-A process to ensure code quality, to protect application logic, to spread knowledge, a most importantly learning tool.
+A process to ensure code quality, to protect application logic, to spread knowledge, and most importantly learning tool.

 ### **What is not a code review?
-What is not part of the code review?**
+What is not part of a code review?**

 The answers might be very different.
 Some people use code reviews to just check for stinkers, other developers just check syntax, yet other developers check everything and it takes them half a day.